Australia shares set to open lower; NZ falls marginally

 18 Jun 2021

-The local share price index futures fell 0.5pc, a 54.0-point discount to the underlying S&P/ASX 200 index close.
+The local share price index futures fell 0.5%, a 54.0-point discount to the underlying S&P/ASX 200 index close.
+The benchmark closed 0.4% lower on Thursday.

 Shehbaz flays budget, calls it ‘fake’